yatesco/ionide.github.io/_posts/2015-08-06-Contribute.md

 # Contribute

-Ionide is open source project hosted on [Github](https://github.com/ionide) - we accept Pull Requests, new features proposals and any suggestion which make Ionide better!
+Ionide is an open source project hosted on [Github](https://github.com/ionide)
+We accept Pull Requests, new features proposals and any suggestions on how we can make Ionide better!